 People have always been attacked by animals in isolated events, but during the tribulation the fear of man will be gone, and the attacks will be fearless and far more frequent than today.
 Applying these percentages of deaths to the world population statistics will further dramatize the full impact of the Antichrist's actions.
 Follow this link to another page on this site to read further information on the impact on the world's population through the tribulation at, a compressed view of the judgments.

 Since Hades will be following the pale horse, which is symbolic of the terrible death rate upon the world, the inference is that the individuals numbered in these verses will be those who reject Christ.
 The tribulation saints are not shown in hell awaiting the final judgment before the great white throne judgment, but before the altar of God, as seen by the opening. of the next seal.
-As will be seen in Revelation 7, there is a separation between those who believe and confess the name of Jesus Christ and are therefore sealed with God's seal, from the rest of the world.
-Many of the tribulation saints will be killed, but not by the judgments of God, but by Satan, the Antichrist, and/or the false prophet, Revelation 12:17, Revelation 13.
+As will be seen in Revelation 7:1-17, there is a separation between those who believe and confess the name of Jesus Christ and are therefore sealed with God's seal, from the rest of the world.
+Many of the tribulation saints will be killed, but not by the judgments of God, but by Satan, the Antichrist, and/or the false prophet, Revelation 12:17, Revelation 13:1-18.

 It was revealed to Ezekiel the types of judgment in store for Jerusalem during King Nebuchadnezzar's 3rd and final conquest, which are similar to seals 2, 3 and 4, Ezekiel 14:21-23.
 However, in Ezekiel's day these were limited to the children of Israel in the land of Judea.

 In Revelation 6:9, John observed the lamb open the fifth seal.
-It is interesting to see that at this time none of the four living creatures called to John to “come” this time.
+It is interesting to see that at this time none of the four living creatures called to John to come.
 This may reveal the role of the four beasts in observing the events on earth.
 Here, with the opening of the fifth seal, they are silent because the events are before the throne of God.
 Dissimilar to previous events associated with the seal openings, John observes the souls of the tribulation saints under the altar.
 They were there because:

 As mentioned earlier, this group of saints has been separated from the judgments of God.
 This forces some questions, such as who are these saints, who killed them, and are there other groups?
 On earlier versions of this website it was taught that they were killed at the hands of Satan, the Antichrist, and the false prophet.
 More study on this subject has shown that this is not entirely accurate.

 There are three groups of saints identified during the seven years of tribulation.
 First is the raptured church, which is before the throne of God, Revelation 4:4.
 The second group of saints appears before the altar of God with the opening of the 5th seal, Revelation 6:9.
-The third group is identified as those coming out of the Great Tribulation, or the last 3 ½ years of the tribulation, Revelation 15:2.
+The third group is identified as those coming out of the Great Tribulation, or the last 3 1/2 years of the tribulation, Revelation 15:2.
 These are three distinct groups of saints that are identified during the seven years of tribulation.
 The following table provides further contrasts between the three groups.